, , ,

 Justin McBride, F — McBride is reportedly going to enter the portal after a productive year in Harrisonburg.
 He averaged 15.3 points per game, shooting nearly 50% from the floor and making 40% of his 3-point shots.
 With one year left, McBride should command a significant revenue-sharing deal from a Power Conference team or top mid-major program.

-Eddie Ricks, F — He’s reportedly planning to enter the portal after two seasons at JMU and three with Preston Spradlin.
+Eddie Ricks, F to Loyola Chicago— He’s joining a different mid-major for his senior season.
 While Ricks didn’t put up huge numbers — he averaged 7.1 points and 5.6 rebounds per game this past season — he was efficient on both ends and a nice piece in a mid-major starting five.
 He led the Dukes in offensive rating and true shooting percentage in 2025-26, and he was among the team’s most reliable defenders and rebounders.
-Ricks could thrive in a faster offensive system.
+Ricks could thrive in a faster offensive system, and while Loyola played slowly in 2025-26, they’ve shown a willingness to run at times under coach Drew Valentine.

 Photo courtesy of JMU Athletics Communications